 As stated in Section 06.02, inspection emphasis is placed on the implementation of the processes employed by vendors during the design, fabrication, and testing of basic components.
 To execute this concept, an inspector should apply performance-based inspection techniques.
 These techniques place emphasis on observing the vendor performing activities related to the design, fabrication or testing of basic components.
 The inspector’s discussions with vendor personnel, and document reviews should be used to support the observations.

-When the inspector identifies issues during a performance based inspection, emphasis should be focused on identifying: 1) the root cause of the problem; 2) if the problem is limited or widespread (extent of condition); 3) if the initiator is due to procedures, work controls, training or other programmatic controls; 4) whether the vendor’s quality program has previously identified and addressed the issue and 5) the potential impact to purchasers (operating nuclear power plants and/or those under construction).
+When the inspector identifies issues during a performance based inspection, emphasis should be focused on identifying: 1) the root cause of the problem; 2) if the problem is limited or widespread (extent of condition); 3) if the initiator is due to procedures, work controls, training or other programmatic controls; 4) whether the vendor’s quality program has previously identified and addressed the issue and; 5) the potential impact to purchasers (operating nuclear power plants and/or those under construction).
 The documents relating to the performance of the activity should be reviewed prior to observing the activity.
 Inspection through direct observation provides reasonable assurance that quality has been achieved in the vendor’s activities.

 The application of performance-based inspection techniques may include some of the following examples.
 If an inspector identifies an inadequate procedure that may affect the performance of an activity, then the inspector should then verify if there was a direct impact on the activity.
 If an inspector identifies a gauge that is out of calibration, then the inspector should determine if the vendor has assessed if the gauge has been in use since that date and whether the gauge is outside of allowed tolerances.
 If an inspector identifies that the vendor did not verify all critical characteristics during the dedication of an item, then the inspector should evaluate how failing to determine the safety-related function affects that item.

 In some cases, the activity to be inspected may not be in process at the time of inspection.
 Therefore, the inspector must perform an evaluation of the vendor’s quality controls without the benefit of direct observation of the activity.
-The inspector may employ alternative methods that include: 1) discussions with cognizant vendor management and/or personnel; 2) review of pertinent documentation of activities; 3) requests for demonstrations of vendor fabrication or testing activities and 4) observing initial set-up preparations for upcoming work activities.
+The inspector may employ alternative methods that include: 1) discussions with cognizant vendor management and/or personnel; 2) review of pertinent documentation of activities; 3) requests for demonstrations of vendor fabrication or testing activities and; 4) observing initial set-up preparations for upcoming work activities.
 As previously discussed, the preferred method of inspection is direct observation of vendor activities; however, inspectors need to be flexible and complete the necessary inspection goals.
 The inspector may still be able to assess the vendor’s level of quality applied to safety-related equipment.

 Guidance on determining the significance of a finding is provided in IMC 0617.